rdpoor/rigol-grab/ReadMe.md

  * The program always throws an error upon exiting.
 This appears to be benign.
  * Once every two or three times, the .png data is corrupted.
 If this happens, just re-run the script.
- * There's been zero testing on Linux or Windows systems.
+ * There's been zero testing on Windows systems.
 But it might work.

  ## Support